These spicy fall treats are a definite kid-favorite recipe. Enlist your kids to help frost and decorate these adorable treats.

 4.Divide among liners, filling each about 2/3 full.

-degrees F for about 12 minutes for the minis, 18 minutes for the regulars and 26 minutes for the jumbos, or until a toothpick inserted in the center comes out clean.
+5.Bake at 350 degrees F for about 12 minutes for the minis, 18 minutes for the regulars and 26 minutes for the jumbos, or until a toothpick inserted in the center comes out clean.
 Transfer to a wire rack and cool completely.

 6.For frosting: Beat cream cheese and butter in a large bowl on high for 3 minutes or until light and fluffy.
 Gradually add the confectioner’s sugar, vanilla and milk and beat until smooth and a good spreading consistency, 2 minutes.
 Add an additional tablespoon of milk if mixture is too thick.